abhiTronix/vidgear/README.md

 #### What is vidgear?

-> *"VidGear is a High-Performance Framework that provides an all-in-one complete Video Processing solution for building real-time applications in python."*
+> *"VidGear is a High-Performance Framework that provides an one-stop **Video-Processing** solution for building complex real-time media applications in python."*

 #### What does it do?